solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 ```

 There's one catch here: in the time between deploying a program and initializing
 the config account, _there is no admin_.
-Which means that the instruction for
+This means that the instruction for
 initializing the config account can't be constrained to only allow admins as
 callers.
 That means it could be called by an attacker looking to set themselves
 as the admin.